dipsankar-sinha/Wav2Vec2-ASR-Amharic-CV-16.1/README.md

 This model is a general purpose speech to text conversion model.
 There can be several use cases of this model such as in eduation, business, healthcare, government sectors etc.
 The model can be specifically designed for this sectors.

+The primary limitation is the WER is not as per with the standard.
+That is because of lack of data.
+The model's performance can be improved by using a large dataset with complex sentences and sector specific Information.

 ## Training and evaluation data